|subligaria = underpants|

 Above: Caroline with two of the best things about ancient Rome: a sponge-stick and a gladiatrix.

 P.S.
 OK, not all Romans used sponges-on-sticks, just as we don't all use the same brand of toilet paper today.
 In a recent examination of material from a huge septic tank in Herculaneum, not one sponge was found.
 What they did find were scraps of cloth.
 Were these an alternate method of wiping the bottom.
 If so, they would have been expensive, too, and not re-usable.
-Watch this space!
+Have a look at my post Ten Things Romans Used for Toilet Paper.

 [The 17+ books in the Roman Mysteries series are perfect for children aged 9+, especially those studying Romans as a topic in Key Stage 2 and 3.
-There are DVDs of some of the books as well as an interactive game.]
+You can watch Season One of the Roman Mysteries via iTunes.]